Promptly-Technologies-LLC/openai-responses-python-quickstart/README.md

 - Support for calling tools via remote MCP servers
 - Support for more models

-Note that most of the new features are not yet implemented in this repo.
+Note that this template implements support for MCP servers, but does not yet support web search, image generation, or computer use.

 ## Quickstart Setup